-Melphalan is a treatment for several different types of cancer, including myeloma.
-It is also called Alkeran.
+Melphalan is a type of chemotherapy and is also known as Alkeran.
+You might have it as a treatment for different types of cancer, including myeloma.

 Melphalan is one of a group of drugs called alkylating agents.
 It sticks to one of the cancer cell's DNA strands.
 DNA is the genetic code that is in the nucleus of all animal and plant cells.
 It controls everything the cell does.
 The cell cannot then grow and divide into 2 new cells.